 Polysaccharide and polysaccharide-conjugate vaccines are used for pneumococcal disease prevention.

-The main disadvantages of polysaccharide vaccines are
+The disadvantages of 23-valent pneumococcal polysaccharide vaccine (Pneumovax®) are

 lack of memory cell induction, and thus no booster response,

 no reduction of carriage, and thus no herd protection,

 lack of IgG immune response in children <2 years,

 only short-term and moderate protection rates in subjects ≥65 years against bacteremic pneumonia only.

 Currently licensed and marketed PCVs are PCV10 (Synflorix®, not licensed in the USA; indicated only for children), PCV13 (Prevenar 13® [Europe]; Prevnar 13® [USA]) and PCV15 (Vaxneuvance®) which are both licensed in EU and USA for adults and children, and PCV20 (Prevnar 20® [USA]; Apexxnar® [Europe]) which is currently only licensed for use in adults.

 Meningococcal disease is caused by the Gram-negative bacterium Neisseria meningitidis (the meningococcus).
 It remains a significant public health issue globally causing both endemic and epidemic disease in developed and developing countries.